Our Staff

 Wontaek Yoo

-Wontaek received a B.S. in Electrical Engineering from Yonsei University in Korea and then received M.S. in Electrical and Computer Engineering(ECE) department at Purdue University.
-He grew more interested in teaching while being a teaching assistant for the Physics department and ECE department, thus switched his study focus and earned another M.S. degree in Physics from Purdue University.
-He then went to work for a test prep in Atlanta, gaining much experience and insight into how best to complement the education students were receiving in schools.
-To become more knowledgeable in the subject that is in most demand, math, and also to keep up with the latest trend which makes various tools for statistics much more available to everyone in the world, he studied and earned a third M.S. degree in Computational Mathematics from Duquesne University.
+Wontaek received a B.S. in Electrical Engineering from Yonsei University in Korea and then received a M.S. in Electrical and Computer Engineering(ECE) department at Purdue University.
+He grew more interested in teaching while being a teaching assistant for the Physics department and ECE department, and decided to switch his study focus and earn another M.S. degree in Physics from Purdue University.
+He then went to work for a test prep center in Atlanta, gaining much experience and insight into how best to complement the education students were receiving in schools.
+To become more knowledgeable in Math, the subject that is in most demand, and to keep up with the latest trend of making various tools for statistics much more available to everyone in the world, he studied and earned a third M.S. degree in Computational Mathematics from Duquesne University.

 In addition to Mathematics, Statistics, and Physics, Wontaek studied how best to teach students other subjects like Chemistry, Biology, Computer Science, World History, Music Theory, and many other subjects.
-He often posts interesting math or science problems and solutions to the Complete Learning Academy’s blog sites.
-Being interested not just in elite students, but also students with special needs, he is actively involved with Special Olympics athletes and is a certified coach for Special Needs Basketball Players.
-He also has experience conducting many different types of choirs which helped him work flexibly with diverse kinds of students.
+He often posts interesting Math or Science problems and solutions to the Complete Learning Academy’s blog sites.
+He is interested not just in elite students, but also students with special needs.
+He is actively involved with Special Olympics athletes and is a certified coach for Special Needs Basketball Players.
+He also has experience conducting many different types of choirs which taught him to successfully accomodate student at any learning level.

-In Complete Learning Academy, Wontaek will teach any course related to math, science, history, or music theory.
-He also is the emergency reading class instructor in case all other English instructors are unavailable for a specific time.
+At Complete Learning Academy, Wontaek will teach any course related to Math, Science, History, or Music Theory.
+He is also the emergency Reading class instructor in case all other English instructors are unavailable for a specific time.
 Wontaek strongly believes that true learning can grow a person’s wisdom, helping the whole society become better, and a student should be praised if they improve their knowledge and mastery, no matter how small the improvement may be.

 In addition to Mathematics, Statistics, and Physics, Wontaek studied how best to teach students other subjects like Chemistry, Biology, Computer Science, World History, Music Theory, and many other subjects.
-He often posts interesting math or science problems and solutions to the Complete Learning Academy’s blog sites.
-Being interested not just in elite students, but also students with special needs, he is actively involved with Special Olympics athletes and is a certified coach for Special Needs Basketball Players.
-He also has experience conducting many different types of choirs which helped him work flexibly with diverse kinds of students.
+He often posts interesting Math or Science problems and solutions to the Complete Learning Academy’s blog sites.
+He is interested not just in elite students, but also students with special needs.
+He is actively involved with Special Olympics athletes and is a certified coach for Special Needs Basketball Players.
+He also has experience conducting many different types of choirs which taught him to successfully accomodate student at any learning level.

-In Complete Learning Academy, Wontaek will teach any course related to math, science, history, or music theory.
-He also is the emergency reading class instructor in case all other English instructors are unavailable for a specific time.
+At Complete Learning Academy, Wontaek will teach any course related to Math, Science, History, or Music Theory.
+He is also the emergency Reading class instructor in case all other English instructors are unavailable for a specific time.
 Wontaek strongly believes that true learning can grow a person’s wisdom, helping the whole society become better, and a student should be praised if they improve their knowledge and mastery, no matter how small the improvement may be.

 Dr. John J Zedolik, Jr.